 Recounting his journey along the length of the proposed pipeline, Mufson asks readers to consider what this policy debate looks like beyond the issues of climate change, tar sands and U.S. energy trade policy.
-In the book Mufson delves into the ups and downs of the North Dakota shale boom, prairie populism in Nebraska, drinking water concerns near the Ogallala aquifer, Native American communities' desire to protect their land and burials sites along the Trail of Tears and ranchers’ objections to the use of eminent domain by Canadian companies.
+In the book Mufson delves into the ups and downs of the North Dakota shale boom, prairie populism in Nebraska, drinking water concerns near the Ogallala aquifer, Native American communities' desire to protect their land and burials sites along the Trail of Tears, and ranchers’ objections to the use of eminent domain by Canadian companies.

-Long after the wars are over, millions of land mines continue to indiscriminately
+Long after the wars are over, millions of land mines continue to

 maim and kill civilians all over the world.

 The world’s cities are on pace to balloon from 3.6 billion inhabitants today to more than 6 billion by mid-century.
 As a result, we face both a dire emergency and a tremendous opportunity.
 At their best, our modern cities are hubs of human connection, fountains of creativity, and exemplars of green living.
 Yet at the same time, they still suffer the symptoms of industrial urbanization: pollution, crowding, crime, social fragmentation, and dehumanization.
 Now is the time to envision what cities can be and to transform them.
 This book, produced in partnership with the Atlantic Cities, celebrates 12 promising, provocative responses to this challenge, in realms ranging from transportation to food to art.
-It asks and begins to answer: How can we transform cities to be sustainable, efficient, beautiful, and invigorating to the human soul?
+It asks and begins to answer simple-seeming questions: How can we transform cities to be sustainable, efficient, beautiful, and invigorating to the human soul?
 And practically speaking, how do we get from here to there?

-The 21st century requires a new kind of learner — not someone who can simply churn out answers by rote, as has been done in the past, but a student who can think expansively and solve problems resourcefully.
+The 21st century requires a new kind of learner — not someone who can simply churn out answers by rote, but a student who can think expansively and solve problems resourcefully.
 In order to solve the complex problems of tomorrow, the traditional academic skills of reading, 'riting, and 'rithmetic must be replaced with creativity, curiosity, critical thinking, problem solving, and collaboration skills — skills inherent in scientific research.
-In Save Our Science: How to Inspire a New Generation of Scientists, Yale professor Ainissa Ramirez makes an impassioned call for a recommitment to improve science, technology, engineering, and math (STEM) education in our schools and throughout our society.
+In Save Our Science: How to Inspire a New Generation of Scientists, Yale professor Ainissa Ramirez makes an impassioned call for a recommitment to improving science, technology, engineering, and math (STEM) education in our schools and throughout our society.
 She describes what habits we need to change to make STEM fun again, as well as a plan for how to increase every child's participation in these disciplines.
-Ramirez notes: "The artist Pablo Picasso once said that all children are born artists and that the trick is to stay that way as an adult.
-I believe that all children have an inner scientist within them, and we need to get them in touch with their inner scientist again."
-In Save Our Science she shows us how.
+Ramirez notes: “The artist Pablo Picasso once said that all children are born artists and that the trick is to stay that way as an adult.
+I believe that all children have an inner scientist within them, and we need to get them in touch with their inner scientist again.”
+In Save Our Science, she shows us how.

 All over the world, the way people connect and collaborate is undergoing